Exploring Birthing Options in Perth: A Doula's Guide to South and North of the River

 Strong focus on education and preparation

-Many mums north of the river find this option reassuring and empowering, especially when combined with doula support.
+Many families north of the river find this option reassuring and empowering — especially when doula support is included.

 Private Midwives